aleSuglia/squadgym/README.md

 ## Future work

-This project represents a background on which it is able to evaluate artificial in order to answer the following question:
+This project represents a playground for artificial agents through which it will be possible to find an answer to the following question:
 > Is it possible to develop artificial agents able to answer open-domain questions which require different capabilities (e.g. ability to see, ability to hear, etc.)?

 At the moment, the most important aspects that should be designed are reported in the following list: